KaushikOgma/credit-chat-agent/README.md

-# Speech Automation
+# Credit Chat Assistant

 ## Introduction
 This project is a real-time speech processing WebSocket API built using FastAPI.
-It allows clients to send audio files over a WebSocket connection, which are then processed to generate text transcriptions, correct the grammar, and return a synthesized audio response.
+It allows clients to send

-The core services of the project include:

-Speech-to-Text: Converts audio files into text using OpenAI's Whisper API.
-Grammar Correction: Leverages Google's Generative AI to correct the grammar of the transcribed text.
-Text-to-Speech: Converts the corrected text back into speech using OpenAI's Text-to-Speech API.
-The project is designed to handle client-server communication over WebSockets, ensuring real-time interaction, and makes use of a clean, modular architecture that separates concerns into controllers, services, and routes.
-The application also integrates with external APIs like OpenAI and Google to provide state-of-the-art AI-driven speech and text processing functionalities.

 ## Basic / Prerequisites Setup:
 - The [setupREADME.md](./setup/setupREADME.md) file contains the initial setup steps that needs to followed.